 What will I be studying

-Statistics modules where you learn to analyse and interpret data.
-You learn to use probability theory to infer information from statistical samples in the study of the Binomial and normal Distributions.
+In addition, you will study statistics where you learn to analyse and interpret data.
+You learn to use probability theory to infer information from statistical samples in the study of the Binomial and normal

 Possible careers include:

 Medicine / Pharmacy / Dentistry